-The outer packaging contains another box and these instructions.
-This contains the individually packed parts for the telescope complete set.
+The outer packaging contains another box.
+This contains the individually packed parts for the telescope set.
 Please unpack the individual parts conscientiously and place everything carefully on the floor.

 Before starting the assembly, please check all parts for their undamaged condition.
 Please also check whether all parts are present.